 For example, two of the three sections of green granite counters are out of the kitchen…

 I’ve given up all pretense of doing things without help on this project, as there’s been a pretty steady stream of hands helping me out over the last few weeks.
-Mostly my mom and grandma, but also a very smart bearded guy.
+Mostly my mom and grandma.

 My mom and I also did a little “investigative demo” on this arch.
 It’s definitely coming out….